sigasi/sigasi_insights/manual/documentation.md

 # Export Documentation

-You can export documentation for the entire project to **pdf** by clicking the save icon or via the **Export…** menu.
+You can export documentation for the **entire project** or a **specific toplevel** to **pdf** by clicking the save icon or via the **Export…** menu.

+The result is saved in the `sigasi-doc` folder in the root of your project.

-Since Sigasi 2.27 this export also saves the DocBook source code, if you have a [xl_doc] license.
+Since Sigasi Studio 2.27 this export also saves the DocBook source code, if you have a [xl_doc] license.
 This enables you to customize the pdf generation flow to your liking.
+Users without a XL Doc License can also export a pdf, but it will contain a watermark.

 All errors are logged to the console view.

-Users without a XL Doc License can also export a (watermarked) pdf.

 # Comment Association